Special Weather Statement issued for Tucson Metro Area including Tucson, Green Valley, Marana, Vail by NWS - News Break

 Special Weather Statement issued for Tucson Metro Area including Tucson, Green Valley, Marana, Vail by NWS

-Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-23 16:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Tucson Metro Area including Tucson, Green Valley, Marana, Vail; Upper Santa Cruz River and Altar Valleys including Nogales SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN PIMA COUNTY UNTIL 400 PM MST At 330 PM MST, Doppler radar was tracking a strong thunderstorm near Sahuarita, moving northeast at 25 mph.
+Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-23 15:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Tucson Metro Area including Tucson, Green Valley, Marana, Vail; Upper Santa Cruz River and Altar Valleys including Nogales SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN PIMA AND NORTH CENTRAL SANTA CRUZ COUNTIES UNTIL 330 PM MST At 257 PM MST, Doppler radar was tracking a strong thunderstorm 12 miles northwest of Tubac, moving northeast at 25 mph.
 Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Tucson, Sahuarita, Green Valley, Davis-Monthan Air Force Base, Drexel Heights, Flowing Wells, South Tucson, Pascua Pueblo Yaqui Reservation, East Sahuarita, Summit, Valencia West, Tucson International Airport, Tucson Estates, Saguaro National Park East, Rita Ranch and San Xavier Mission.alerts.weather.gov
+Locations impacted include Sahuarita, Green Valley, Tubac, Three Points, East Sahuarita, Amado and Arivaca Junction.alerts.weather.gov